JZamborain-Mason/ZamborainMasonetal_Seafood_KI/README.md

 # ZamborainMasonetal_Seafood_KI
-This code implements the analyses performed for Zamborain-Mason et al: The contribution of aquatic foods to human nutrient intake and adequacy in a Small Island Developing State (Nature Scientific Reports).
+This code implements the analyses performed for Zamborain-Mason et al: The contribution of aquatic foods to human nutrient intake and adequacy in a Small Island Developing State.

 If you use this code, please cite the paper accordingly.